How to Pack Yarn Projects for Airplane Travel

 One of the most stressful parts of air travel is the first step of getting through airport security.
 There are a lot of rules about what you can and cannot bring on planes.
 Luckily, your craft supplies are generally going to be allowed on the plane so you don't have to worry too much.
 There are, however, a few guidelines that you'll want to know to make sure that you sail through to your gate without any issues.

 - Knitting needles and crochet hooks are typically allowed on planes.
 You should have almost no hassle with crochet hooks.
 Knitting needles might prove more difficult because a rare security person might consider them a weapon.
 This doesn't happen very often.
 The easiest way to prevent problems is to bring plastic or bamboo hooks and needles, as these are less likely to appear threatening than aluminum or steel supplies.

 - Scissors can get you into some trouble.
 It's truly unlikely that your crochet hooks or knitting needles will be confiscated.
 Where you might run into trouble is if you bring a pair of scissors with you to cut the yarn.
 Scissors are considered a potential weapon.
 Pointed-tip metal scissors that are longer than 4" are not allowed on planes.
-Your best bet is to bring a pair of plastic kids' scissors.
+Your best bet is to bring a pair of nail clippers.
 They cut yarn just fine and won't pose any problems going through security.

 - Sewing needles are allowed on planes.
 If you use a sewing needle to weave in your yarn ends then you can go ahead and pack that into your carry-on bag because there are no rules that disallow these craft supplies.